AllianceSoftware/alliance-platform-py/packages/ap-frontend/docs/templatetags.rst

 .. note::

-    **Vite plugin required.** This functionality relies on the plugin defined by in ``frontend/vite/plugins/vanillaExtractWithExtras.ts`` in the template proejct.
+    This functionality relies on the ``@alliancesoftware/vite-plugin-django-vanilla-extract`` package.

 Filters